Abortion Could Be Deal-Breaker In Alabama Senate Race For Many Torn GOP Voters

 "The abortion issue alone is enough to buy [Moore] a win," predicted Brent Buchanan, an Alabama GOP pollster and consultant.
 "That's the one nonnegotiable for social conservatives.
 You're not as hardcore on taxes.
 'I can give up on that,' some voters might think.
 But when you're talking about somebody else's life, that's a whole different ballgame.
 And I think that's the big difference."

-Moore has underscored that major divide frequently at his campaign events, where he's continued to deny the accusations against him but also refused to answer questions from the media about the swirling scandals.
+Moore has underscored that major divide frequently at his campaign events, where he has continued to deny the accusations against him but also refused to answer questions from the media about the swirling scandal.
 Multiple women have accused the former Alabama Supreme Court chief justice of pursuing them romantically decades ago when they were teenagers and he was in his 30s, and one woman has said he initiated sexual contact with her when she was just 14.

 Moore's allies have also doubled down on the abortion issue in the race's final stretch.
-America First PAC, a pro-President Trump superPAC that's supporting Moore in the race, released an ad this week calling Jones's position on abortion "unforgivable," showing an ultrasound and a heartbeat that then flatlines.
+America First PAC, a pro-President Trump superPAC supporting Moore in the race, released an ad this week calling Jones' position on abortion "unforgivable," showing an ultrasound and a heartbeat that then flatlines.

 .@AmericaFirstPAC launching this ad targeting Doug Jones on abortion in broadcast & cable markets in Birmingham & Huntsville over the next week—> https://t.co/dIQMEJDFDo— Vaughn Hillyard (@VaughnHillyard) December 5, 2017